sajjad-source/sajjad-source/README.md

 ## 🚀 About Me
 - 🌱 I have experience in developing complex software systems, including a healthcare management system and a comprehensive search engine.
 I have also worked on various applications ranging from a Rust kernel to a tiny operating system.
-- 👨‍💻 I am currently a Software Engineer Intern at Justworks on their Workers Compensation team.
+- 👨‍💻 I am currently incoming Software Engineer Intern @ Meta (Product Infrastructure at Facebook).
-- 💻 In my free time, I am working on building a tiny OS.
+- 💻 In my free time, I am working on building YalnixOS.
-- 💞️ I am looking for 2025 Software Engineering Internships.
+- 💞️ I am looking for Fall 2025 Software Engineering Internships.
 - 📫 I am looking to collaborate on any open-source projects related to my interests.

 ### Connect with me: